Trump threatens steep tariffs on Canada, Mexico, and China – DW – 11/26/2024

 When Trump imposed higher tariffs during his first term in office, other countries, including Canada, responded with retaliatory tariffs of their own.

-Trump, however, brokered the United States-Mexico-Canada Agreement (USMCA), and it came into law in 2020.
+However, Trump brokered the United States-Mexico-Canada Agreement (USMCA), which came into law in 2020.

 It meant goods moving between the United States, Canada and Mexico crossed borders largely duty-free.